Is it Wheat Belly or Flour Belly?

 Gluten-free advocates claim today's wheat is not the same as the wheat grown hundreds of years ago.
 It is “Frankenwheat,” says Davis.
 Although Davis doesn’t directly say it in his book, the reader is led to assume that wheat is a Genetically Modified Organism (GMO).
 Wheat is not GMO.
 But in his book, Davis misleads his readers into thinking it is –

 by explaining wheat has been drastically changed due to highly questionable methods (Davis has since tried to change this ‘GMO’ misconception).
 Many gluten-free advocates also claim these ‘methods’ have increased the gluten (a type of protein) in our modern strains of wheat.
-However, scientists interviewed on the CBC documentary The War on Wheat http://www.cbc.ca/fifth/episodes/2014-2015/the-war-on-wheat found little difference in the gluten or in the other nutrients in today’s dwarf varieties of wheat.
-University of Saskatchewan researchers Ravi Chibbar, Pierre Hucl, and their colleagues, show the overall quality and composition of wheat has changed little over time: https://agbio.usask.ca/news/2015/wheat-research-yields-plenty-of-attention.php.
+However, scientists interviewed on the CBC documentary The War on Wheat https://gem.cbc.ca/media/the-fifth-estate/s40e15 found little difference in the gluten or the other nutrients in today’s dwarf varieties of wheat.
+University of Saskatchewan researchers Ravi Chibbar, Pierre Hucl, and their colleagues show the overall quality and composition of wheat have changed little over time: https://agbio.usask.ca/news/2015/wheat-research-yields-plenty-of-attention.php.
 They say modern wheat has similar nutritional composition to wheat grown in Canada 150 years ago.

-Many of our foods today have been altered, through natural evolution and/or by human intervention (by cross-pollinating, grafting, budding, hybridization, or crossbreeding, which is not genetic modification or GMO).
-Wheat was created by combining two plants of a similar plant species: Today’s modern wheat is rye crossed with older varieties of wheat like Einkorn or Emmer.
+Many of our foods today have been altered through natural evolution and/or by human intervention (by cross-pollinating, grafting, budding, hybridization, or crossbreeding, which is not genetic modification or GMO).
+Wheat was created by combining two plants of a similar plant species: Today’s modern wheat is rye crossed with older wheat varieties like Einkorn or Emmer.
 This would be considered hybridization or crossbreeding.
-And these processes do not genetically alter a plant, because gene splicing is not involved.
+And these processes do not genetically alter a plant because gene splicing is not involved.
 Grafting and budding – even hybridization or crossbreeding – can also occur in nature, but humans can speed the process up a little because we can create the ideal conditions that are 'hit-or-miss' in nature.
-However, the controversial method of Genetic Modification (GMO) does require laboratory gene splicing which can’t occur naturally.
+However, the controversial method of Genetic Modification (GMO) does require laboratory gene splicing, which can’t occur naturally.

-Currently, at the time of this writing, there is no genetically modified wheat grown commercially.
+Currently, there is no genetically modified wheat grown commercially at the time of this writing.
 To date, among the most common modified foods available are 90% of canola, corn, cotton, and soybean crops in the U.S. and Canada, two varieties of papaya, and a very small percentage of squash, alfalfa, and sugar beet crops.
-The Arctic Apple and one type of potato (both resistant to bruising) are the newest additions.
+The newest additions are the Arctic Apple and one type of potato (both resistant to bruising).
 More will likely come.

 Wheat is not Genetically Modified

-Practically all our foods today, including wheat, were changed by nature (it’s called evolution) or by humans.
-Our early carrots were purple, red, yellow, and white, until the familiar orange colour was developed by Dutch growers in the 16th and 17th centuries.
-Oranges didn’t exist until we created them: we crossed a pommelo (it resembles a grapefruit) with a type of tangerine.
-Tomatoes and potatoes have changed, so has celery (it was once a thin, herb-like plant – not the thick-stalked plant of today).
-The crab apple is the only true apple, and today there are many varieties of apples as well as pears that didn’t occur naturally.
+Practically all our foods today, including wheat, were changed by nature (known as evolution) or by humans.
+Our early carrots were purple, red, yellow, and white until the familiar orange colour was developed by Dutch growers in the 16th and 17th centuries.
+Oranges didn’t exist until we created them: we crossed a pomelo (it resembles a grapefruit) with a type of tangerine.
+Tomatoes and potatoes have changed, and so has celery (it was once a thin, herb-like plant – not the thick-stalked plant of today).
+The crab apple is the only true apple, and today there are many varieties of apples as well as pears, that didn’t occur naturally.
 Humans created them.
 Should we stop eating these as well as wheat?

 Opioids in wheat: Are we drugged by our foods?